-- 2nd Monday of the semester submit portfolio to program (ask your committee if they would like hard copies) - 4th full week of the semester written examination distributed; 2 weeks to complete - 8th full week of semester oral examination scheduled (you are responsible for scheduling)
+4th full week of the semester - written examination distributed; 2 weeks to complete 8th full week of semester - oral examination scheduled (you are responsible for scheduling)

 You will receive feedback on areas of strength and limitation following your oral defense and prior to the end of the semester.
-You must meet expectations for each of the categories on the portfolio and each of the competencies on the exam to pass and proceed with the program (rubrics can be found on the EPSY website and in the 'EPSY Related Program Documents' at the end of this handbook).
-If you do not receive a passing score, any one or combination of the following four things may happen: (1) asked to complete remedial work, (2) asked to retake one or more elements of the exam, (3) asked to supplement the portfolio with specific item(s), or (4) be asked to discontinue your program of study.
-Anything related to items 1-3 must occur in the semester immediately following the first attempt.
+You must meet expectations for each of the competencies on the exam to pass and proceed with the program.
+If you do not receive a passing score, any one or combination of the following three things may happen: (1) asked to complete remedial work, (2) asked to retake one or more elements of the exam, or (3) asked to discontinue your program of study.
+Anything related to items 1 or 2 must occur in the semester immediately following the first attempt.